fluid-cloudnative/fluid/docs/en/operation/dataset_auto_scaling.md

-# Demo - Dataset Customized Elastic Scaling
+# Demo - Cache Runtime Auto Scaling
 Fluid can disperse data into Kubernetes compute nodes by creating Dataset objects as a medium for data exchange, which can effectively avoid remote writing and reading of data and improve the efficiency of data usage.
 But the problem here is the resource estimation and provisioning of the data cache.
 Since accurate data prediction is more difficult to meet before data production and consumption, using on-demand scaling is more user-friendly.
 The on-demand scaling technology is similar to page cache, which is transparent to the user, but the acceleration it brings is obvious.